Bob Benson (footballer): Woolwich Arsenal

 In April 1913 Benson joined Woolwich Arsenal, soon after they had made their move to Highbury.
 He made his debut against Bristol City on 29 November 1913, and over two seasons he made 53 appearances for the Gunners, mostly at full-back although he was later moved to centre forward, and eventually scored seven goals for the club as they tried for promotion back into the First Division; Arsenal would eventually win re-election based on their position of fifth in 1914–15 after the end of World War I.

 Due to the war, in 1915 first-class football was suspended.
 Benson quit the game to work at the Royal Arsenal, Woolwich, munitions factory.
 He kept in touch with his old club and on 19 February 1916 attended a London Combination match at Highbury against Reading.
 With his former teammate Joe Shaw unable to make the game, Benson volunteered to take his place, which ultimately had fatal consequences.
 Having not played a game for nearly a year, Benson was not match-fit.
 He collapsed on the pitch in the second half and had to be taken off; soon afterwards he died in the Highbury changing rooms, in the arms of team trainer George Hardy.

 It was later determined he had died of a burst blood vessel, from a long-standing medical condition.
 Benson was buried wearing his Arsenal shirt.
 Three months later, Arsenal held a testimonial match in his honour, against a Rest of London XI, with the proceeds going to his widow; over 5,000 attended to pay their respects.

 International career

-His form at Sheffield United brought him to the notice of the Football Association and in 1910 he was a member of the F.A. touring party to South Africa, as well as representing the Football League on one occasion.
+His form at Sheffield United brought him to the notice of the Football Association and in 1910 he was a member of the FA touring party to South Africa, as well as representing the Football League on one occasion.
 He received his solitary cap for England on 15 February 1913 when he played at left-back against Ireland, when England lost 2–1, with both Irish goals coming from Benson's Sheffield United teammate Billy Gillespie.